Naveen0502/Morrisons_Project/README.md

 # READ ME
     This README document contains the steps to deploy `Morrision Applications`

-    Main theme of the project is to convert a .csv file which is hard read from a computer to a json file.
+    Main theme of the project is to convert a .csv file to a json file.

 # Morrisons - Python Assessment